CORTICAL ELECTRODES FOR BRAIN MAPPINGS

 “Fused with a variety of rapid prototyping and research software tools, g.HIamp serves as a unique tool in our clinical research applications to record electrocorticogram and local field potentials.
 The oversampling process executed by the internal DSP provides exceptional SNR and enables capturing higher frequency brain rhythms with superior quality.”Nuri Firat Ince, PhD - University of Houston, USA

 While most BCIs rely on the EEG, some of the latest work has drawn attention to BCIs based on ECoG.
 ECoG based systems have numerous advantages over EEG systems, including

 - higher frequency range

 - fewer artifacts

-- no need to apply gel before use
+- no need to apply gel or mount a cap before use

 Recent research has demonstrated, over and over, that ECoG can outperform comparable EEG methods because of these advantages.
 Scientific work showed that ECoG methods can not only improve BCIs but also help us address fundamental questions in neuroscience.
 A few efforts have sought to map “eloquent cortex” with ECoG.
 That is, scientists have studied language areas of the brain while people say different words or phonemes.
 Results revealed far more information than EEG based methods and have inspired new ECoG BCIs that are impossible with EEG BCIs.
 Other work explored the brain activity associated with movement.